Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 $ touch func_main.py
 ```

 Hydrosphere communicates with the model using [TensorProto](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/tensor.proto) messages.
-If you want to perform some transformation on the received TensorProto message you would have to retrieve its contents, perform a transformation on them and pack the result back to the TensorProto message.
+If you want to perform a transformation on the received TensorProto message, you will have to retrieve its contents, perform a transformation on them and pack the result back to the TensorProto message.
 To do that you have to define a function that will be invoked every time Hydrosphere handles a request and passes it to the model.
-Inside that function you have to call a `predict` (or similar) method of your model and return your predictions.
+Inside that function, you have to call a `predict` (or similar) method of your model and return your predictions.

 Python
 :   @@snip[serve.py](snippets/quickstart/serve.py)

-We do initialization of the model outside of the serving function so this process would not be triggered every time a new request comes in.
+We do initialization of the model outside of the serving function so this process will not be triggered every time a new request comes in.
 We do that on step (0).
 The serving function `infer` takes the actual request, unpacks it (1), makes a prediction (2), packs the answer back (3) and returns it (4).
-There's no a strict rule on the function naming, it just have to be a valid Python function name.
+There is no strict rule for function naming, it just has to be a valid Python function name.

-If you're wondering how Hydrosphere will understand, which function to call from `func_main.py` file, then the answer is — we would have to provide a __contract__.
-A contract is a file, that defines the inputs and the outputs of the model, a signature function and some other metadata required for serving.
+If you're wondering how Hydrosphere will understand which function to call from `func_main.py` file, the answer is that we have to provide a __contract__.
+A contract is a file that defines the inputs and the outputs of the model, a signature function and some other metadata required for serving.
 Go to the root directory of the model and create a `serving.yaml` file.

 ```sh
 $ cd ..